elastx/elx-docs/content/en/docs/openstack-iaas/guides/application_credentials.md

 ## List Application credentials

-To list all existing application credentials availble in your project you can run the `openstack application credential list` command
+To list all existing application credentials available in your project you can run the `openstack application credential list` command.

 Example: